AIForces/AIForcesAPI/docs/source/media.rst

 .. warning:: Consult with the main problemsetting doc :ref:`problemsetting-label`

 Task file inspection is the main use for this feature, so it is necessary to discuss it in more depth.
-There is no access to the original source files, but only to those that are the result of the task compilation.
-It should expose both required files (like `statement.pdf`) and those listed in the manifest file by the uploader.
-Those files do not have to be in the same fs folder.
+Not all files are exposed, there is a list of predetermined files and the uploader can also specify a set of public files.
+This also flattens all the exported files into one folder-like.
 Example::

    task-folder
+   ├── lib
+   │   ├── olymp.sty
+   │   ├── problem.tex
+   │   └── statements.ftl
+   ├── private
+   ├── problem.yaml
+   ├── public
+   │   ├── change_log.txt
+   │   ├── favicon.ico
+   ├── scripts
+   │   ├── build.sh
+   │   ├── check.sh
+   │   └── validator.sh
+   ├── solutions
+   │   ├── ermolin.cpp
+   │   ├── starkov.cpp
+   │   └── useless.cpp
-   ├── MANIFEST
+   ├── src
-   ├── check.py
+   │   ├── check.py
-   ├── statement
-   │   ├── statement.tex
+   │   ├── test_generator.py
-   │   ├── cat.jpg
+   │   ├── tron.tex
+   │   └── validator.cpp
+   ├── statements
-   │   ├── data.csv
+   │   ├── eng
-   │   └── statement.pdf
+   │   └── rus
+   ├── tests
+   └── visualizer
-   ├── viewer
+      ├── eng
-   │   ├── main.css
+      │   ├── visualizer-eng.css
-   │   ├── main.html
+      │   ├── visualizer-eng.html
-   │   └── main.js
+      │   └── visualizer-eng.js
+      └── rus
+         ├── visualizer-rus.css
-   ├── run.sh
+         ├── visualizer-rus.html
-   └── favicon.ico
+         └── visualizer-rus.js

-   Required file paths:
+   Guaranteed file paths:
-   /taskid/run.sh
    /taskid/statement.pdf
    /taskid/main.css
    /taskid/main.js
    /taskid/main.html

-   Paths from manifest:
+   Paths from problem.yaml:
-   /taskid/check.py
+   /taskid/change_log.txt
    /taskid/favicon.ico
-   /taskid/data.csv

 Endpoints
 ^^^^^^^^^